 Dwelling unit.
-One or more rooms designed for occupancy by one family for living purposes providing complete, independent living facilities for one or more persons including permanent provisions for living, sleeping, eating, cooking and sanitation.
+One or more rooms A single unit containing 8 or fewer bedrooms designed for residential occupancy by one family for living purposes providing complete, independent living facilities for one or more persons including permanent provisions for living, sleeping, eating, cooking and sanitation.